melekhilaleroglu/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD student in Political Science at University of Pittsburgh studying voting behavior, polarization, and political parties in Europe.
-I am particularly interested in how polarization affects voting behavior.
+I am a PhD student in Political Science at University of Pittsburgh studying voting behavior, negative partisanship, polarization, and political parties in Europe.
+I am particularly interested in how negative partisanship and polarization affect voting behavior.